It’s officially time to Drop Everything and Read for DEAR Day!

 Bad Weather

-Sounds silly, but the weather can totally affect your mood.
+While it may sound silly, the weather can totally affect your mood.

-If the sun is shining in through the open windows and the birds are chirping outside, moods are just higher, and lesson time just flows better in our home.
+If the sun is shining in through the open windows and the birds are chirping outside, the moods are higher, and lessons flow better in our home.

-However, if the skies are gray and thunderstorms start rolling in, every single one of my children becomes lethargic at the same time and that motivation to work on lessons officially disappears.
+However, if the skies are gray and thunderstorms start rolling in, it seems that every single one of my children has the incredible skill of becoming extremely lethargic with zero motivation to work on lessons.

 These are the days we lean on all-day reading fun.